Maythe S. Han

 - Research Interests

-- Dog, kinship, Edinburgh, more-than-human, environment, ecology, ecological anthropology, creative ethnography, experimental research, interspecies ethnography, walking interview, veterinary anthropology, public anthropology, visual anthropology, materiality, material culture, queer theory, queer anthropology, decolonization, feminist methodologies, critical theory, linguistic anthropology, storytelling, experimental methodologies, friendship
+- Dog, kinship, Edinburgh, more-than-human, environment, ecology, ecological anthropology, creative ethnography, experimental research, interspecies ethnography, walking interview, veterinary anthropology, public anthropology, visual anthropology, materiality, material culture, queer theory, queer anthropology, decolonization, feminist methodologies, critical theory, linguistic anthropology, storytelling, experimental methodologies, friendship, relatedness

-Economies and ecologies of more-than-human kinship: dogs and their humans in Edinburgh (working title)
+Economies and ecologies of more-than-human relatedness: dogs and their humans in Edinburgh (working title)

 |2018 - present||

 PhD Social Anthropology

 Supervisors: Prof. Janet Carsten + Dr. Rebecca Marsland

 McGill University / Montréal, Canada

 Research foci: queer anthropology, human ecology, Ancient Greek and Latin literature